Skip to main content

 TaskDescription

-buildAuthzDomainCompiles the authorization domain into a single YAML file (build/alfa/ads/domain.yaml) suitable for uploading to ADM or providing to ADS.
+buildAuthzDomainCompiles the authorization domain into a single YAML file (build/alfa/ads/domain.yaml) suitable for ADS or to include in a container image

 compileAlfaCompiles all ALFA policies to XACML and writes the output to build/alfa/domain/xacmlSpecifications.

-compileAlfaToPackageCompiles all ALFA policies to XACML and bundles them into a policy package (build/alfa/domain/package/policy_package.zip), which you can upload to Axiomatics Services Manager (ASM).
+compileAlfaToPackageCompiles all ALFA policies to XACML and bundles them into a policy package (build/alfa/domain/package/policy_package.zip), which you can upload to Authorization Hub or legacy Axiomatics Services Manager (ASM) version 6 and 7.

-installDeploymentDistPrepares the ADS 2 deployment within the build/install/deployment directory.
-This deployment package includes the ADS binaries, domain.yaml, deployment.yaml, the software license, and custom attribute connectors.
-This directory serves as the build context root directory for creating a container image using tools such as Docker, Buildah, Podman, Kaniko, or Buildkit.
+stageDeploymentPrepares the ADS deployment within the build/install/deployment/ads directory.
+This deployment package includes the ADS binaries, domain.yaml, deployment.yaml, the software license, custom attribute connectors, extra runtime dependencies, and extra resources (from src/extra/).
+This directory serves as the root build context for creating container images using tools like Docker, Buildah, Podman, Kaniko, or BuildKit.
+A list of environment variables used in the domain is also written to build/install/deployment/.env.generated.

-runAdsRuns ADS 2 locally using the authorization domain from src/ and the deployment descriptor from deployment.yaml.
+runAdsRuns the latest ADS locally using the authorization domain from src/ and the deployment descriptor from deployment.yaml.

 NOTE: You need a valid software license in license/ to run ADS.